Krzysztof Ossoliński

-Krzysztof Ossoliński (28 April, 1587 - 24 February, 1645) was a Polish–Lithuanian szlachcic (nobleman).
+Krzysztof Ossoliński (28 April 1587 - 24 February 1645) was a Polish–Lithuanian nobleman (szlachcic).

-He was Podstoli of Sandomierz since 1618, Podkomorzy of Sandomierz since 1619, Castellan sadecki in 1633, wojnicki in 1636, voivode of Sandomierz Voivodeship in 1638, Starost stobnicki, ropczycki and wolbromski.
+He was podstoli of Sandomierz since 1618, podkomorzy of Sandomierz since 1619, castellan sadecki in 1633, wojnicki in 1636, voivode of Sandomierz Voivodeship in 1638, starost stobnicki, ropczycki and wolbromski.

-Brother of Kanclerz (Chancellor) Jerzy Ossoliński, important figure in the contemporary politics of the Polish–Lithuanian Commonwealth.
+He was the brother of kanclerz (chancellor) Jerzy Ossoliński and an important figure in the contemporary politics of the Polish–Lithuanian Commonwealth.

-He was the builder of Krzyżtopór, a baroque castle that was reduced to ruin during the Swedish invasion of 1655.
+He was the founder of Krzyżtopór, a Baroque castle that was reduced to ruin during the Swedish invasion of 1655.